equirs/fashionscape-plugin/README.md

 #### Configuration

 There are a bunch of items in the game which are either restricted to certain activities/events or are unobtainable without hacking the game.
-These can be hidden from the plugin's search results and the randomizer by checking "exclude non-standard items".
+These can be hidden from the plugin's search results and the randomizer by checking **"exclude non-standard items"**.

-The randomizer has a few "intelligence" settings.
+The randomizer has a few **"intelligence"** settings.
 Higher intelligence means the randomizer results will yield items that are similar in color.
 Lower intelligence settings are computationally faster.

-There is a right-click option to "copy-outfit" on other players, which imports their entire look on your character, including items, colors, and (if your genders match) base models.
+There is a right-click option to **"copy-outfit"** on other players, which imports their entire look on your character, including items, colors, and (if your genders match) base models.
 Since many other plugins provide player menu entries, this feature can be toggled off.